deeplearning4j/deeplearning4j/buildinglocally.md

 ##### OS X

-You can install OpenBLAS on OS X with Homebrew Science:
+You can install OpenBLAS on OS X with Home
+Science:

 ```
 brew install homebrew/science/openblas